 Hi Tom.
 Thanks for having me over at The Cabin to chat.
 Tell me a bit your beginnings in music and audio.

-I started playing violin around age 4, and then took up guitar, piano and songwriting as the years progressed.
+I started playing violin around age four, and then took up guitar, piano and songwriting as the years progressed.
 I studied music in university, where they had studios that I’d use to record my bands, which was great for learning how to use studio gear.
 I ended up buying a Pro Tools rig and a Mac, and taught myself the rest before graduating.
 I then moved to London, starting out as a tea-boy in a studio called The Dairy, in Brixton.
 When one of their assistants left around 2007, I took over his job, and moved on to be an engineer pretty quickly after that.
 We got a lot of different types of artists through there, like Soul II Soul, The Answer, and Basement Jaxx.
 During my time there I got to do a lot of great engineering work, including on Kelly Rowland and David Guetta’s “When Love Takes Over“, which was great for me, as it went #1 in the UK.
 I remember the compressor on her vocal kept going crazy because she sang so loud, and I had to keep riding the gain on the pre-amp the whole time!
 It was cool to be in that place for only a year and still get to work on things like that.

 What caused you to move on from The Dairy?